In addition to the categorical and preliminary training programs, four optional pathways are open to residents interested in specific areas of study.

 The Management and Leadership Pathway provides residents with the knowledge and skills essential to bridge clinical practice and management and become skillful and effective physician executives.

 Physicians planning careers as leaders and clinicians in the ambulatory environment need enhanced training beyond that offered in a traditional academic categorical medicine program.
 These physicians will need an in-depth understanding of current and evolving health care delivery models, effective leadership skills, outstanding clinical skills, and the ability to deliver high-quality, cost-effective care across a range of settings.

-The Ambulatory Care Leadership Track (ACLT) is ideally suited for Duke internal medicine residents not only planning to practice in the ambulatory environment, but also aspiring to function as leaders.
+The Advocacy in Clinical Leadership Track (ACLT) is ideally suited for Duke internal medicine residents not only planning to practice in the ambulatory environment, but also aspiring to function as leaders.
 These physicians might choose an administrative role such as a clinic chief, an academic role such as a clerkship or residency program leader, or perhaps function as a community leader.